open/close all folders

 - Reds has this with the song "I Don't Want to Play in Your Yard," where a character is singing it and playing it on a banjo.
 Cue to the next scene, where it's played by an orchestra, in a different key, with a shot of Louise and Eugene walking on the beach.

-- The 2002 The Importance of Being Earnest opens with Algernon playing the movie's theme tune on a piano, which quickly flows into a full orchestra playing the same theme as the background to a chase scene.
+- The 2002 adaptation of The Importance of Being Earnest opens with Algernon playing the movie's theme tune on a piano, which quickly flows into a full orchestra playing the same theme as the background to a chase scene.

 - Tony Gatlif does this in both Korkuro and Gadjo Dilo.